bbuukk/pfolio/README.md

 Using:

-vanillaJs, Native MongoDB driver, JAMstack
+vanillaJs, Native MongoDB driver, JAMstack, github pages for hosting